GeoWalter34244/voipms-sms-client/HELP.md

 ### Push notifications

+#### Google Play version

 The Google Play version of the app supports push notifications using Firebase Cloud Messaging.
 Push notifications are automatically configured when selecting phone numbers if notifications are enabled.

 However, if push notifications don't appear to be working, it's possible that the automatic configuration failed.
 You can configure them manually by:

-* accessing the settings for your phone numbers (DIDs) on the VoIP.ms [Manage DID menu](https://voip.ms/m/managedid.php);
+- accessing the settings for your phone numbers (DIDs) on the VoIP.ms [Manage DID menu](https://voip.ms/m/managedid.php);
-* enabling the *SMS URL Callback* option; and
+- enabling the _SMS URL Callback_ option; and
-* entering the following URL into the neighbouring
+- entering the following URL into the neighbouring
   field: [https://voipmssms-notify.kourlas.com/?did={TO}](https://voipmssms-notify.kourlas.com/?did={TO})

 If push notifications were configured correctly, VoIP.ms will send a callback to